 The state order for relevant professions will solve several problems.
 In particular, veterans or people who themselves have experienced amputation could study such specialties.
 In this way, the state could not only improve the quality of prosthetics services, but also employ people with disabilities.

-Another problem is the lack of production of high-tech prostheses in Ukraine.
+Another problem is the lack of production of high-tech prosthetics in Ukraine.
 Enterprises can assemble artificial limbs from parts that are ordered abroad.
-As practice shows, these parts are often imported through intermediaries and while the product is on the way, its price increases several times.
+As practice shows, often these parts are imported through intermediaries and while the product is on the way, its price increases several times.

 Unfortunately, due to the great war, one of the world's largest markets for artificial limbs has formed in Ukraine.
 Even after the end of hostilities, the demand for prosthetics and maintenance of prosthetics will remain at a high level, given the scale of mining in the east and south of the country.